 Check on your cuttings

-After about 4-5 weeks, it’s time to check how growth is going on your Aloe Vera cuttings.
+After about 4-5 weeks, it’s time to check how growth is going.
 Carefully pull out your leaf to see how the roots are getting on.
 If there is no growth at all, you may choose to use rooting powder to help speed up root growth.

 Enjoy your new plants